sponnify/map_tournament_wiki/_tournament-info/additional-info/faq.md

 5. **Open osu!**
    - Start the game

+{: .note }
-**Note**: If you continue to have problems after following these steps, please contact a referee.
+If you continue to have problems after following these steps, please contact a referee.

 ### Bancho/Invite Connection Issues